 were, however, also carried out according to an individual's design: a branch loyalty within the family, a religious adherence, or even patriotic affiliations could be indicated by spelling variations of one's name.
 The spelling variations of the name Fane have included Fane, Ap Fane, Fain, Vane, Vain, Veynes, Vanes and others.

 Early Notables of the Fane family (pre 1700)

-Another 145 words (10 lines of text) are included under the topic Early Fane Notables in all our PDF Extended History products and printed products wherever possible.
+1616-1663) was an English politician who fought for the...
+Another 98 words (7 lines of text) are included under the topic Early Fane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fane family to Ireland

 Some of the Fane family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 is included in all our PDF Extended History products